dojo/docs/dojox/charting.rst

 Using dojo.data Data Sources with Charts
 ----------------------------------------

-dojox.charting.DataSeries is used to connect to `dojo.data <dojo/data>`_ stores.
+dojox.charting.DataSeries is used to connect to :ref:`dojo.data <dojo/data>` stores.
 User should create it and pass it instead of a data array in chart.addSeries() call.

 DataSeries' constructor has following parameters:

 ====== ========================== ======= ===========
 Name   Type                       Default Description
 ====== ========================== ======= ===========
 store  object                     none    Data store to use.
-Should implement at least `dojo.data.api.Read <dojo/data/api/Read>`_ and `dojo.data.api.Identity <dojo/data/api/Identity>`_.
-If it implements `dojo.data.api.Notification <dojo/data/api/Notification>`_, it will be used to redraw chart dynamically. kwArgs object                     none    Used for fetching items.
+Should implement at least :ref:`dojo.data.api.Read <dojo/data/api/Read>` and :ref:`dojo.data.api.Identity <dojo/data/api/Identity>`.
+If it implements :ref:`dojo.data.api.Notification <dojo/data/api/Notification>`, it will be used to redraw chart dynamically. kwArgs object                     none    Used for fetching items.
 Will vary depending upon store.
-See `dojo.data.api.Read.fetch() <dojo/data/api/Read#fetch>`_ for details. value  object | function | string “value” Function, which takes a store, and an object handle, and produces an output possibly inspecting the store's item.
+See :ref:`dojo.data.api.Read.fetch() <dojo/data/api/Read>` for details. value  object | function | string “value” Function, which takes a store, and an object handle, and produces an output possibly inspecting the store's item.
 Or a dictionary object, which tells what names to extract from an object and how to map them to an output.
 Or a field name to be used as a numeric output.
 ====== ========================== ======= ===========